Wyko/essential_deathworlders/content/books/good-training/10-essayons.md

 "That’s fair, I guess.
 A human bicep is two independent muscles that are separately innervated.
 They each attach to different bones which allows maximum force to be developed regardless of position, since the bicep is also responsible for rotating the forearm.
 Daar doesn’t *quite* have that.
 What he has is close.
 It’s a single muscle that manifests a deep split during development.
 It has the same set of attachments as the human bicep or Gaoian forearm-flexor does, but instead of being a totally separate pair of muscles like a bicep, or a single muscle with multiple modes of pull like a forearm-flexor, it has a very deep split with a shearing layer between.
 It is *almost* two muscles.
 Or, in other words, it does not rely on the twisting layers that much of the more primitive alien musculature does."

-"That is…intriguing.
+"That is... intriguing.
 Does this pattern repeat across his body?"

 "Yes.
 He has far less of the primitive sheeted-layer musculature than we find on the ETs or primitive Earth life, and much more of the more advanced muscle tissue we see mostly in high power applications and extensively in more evolved Earth-based life.
 The tradeoff is energy efficiency.
 He needs far more calories to sustain himself than a regular Gaoian.
 On a world as nutrient-poor as his that is a very heavy cost to pay."